 - If an employee suspects that their keys have been stolen, they shall immediately notify University Police and their immediate supervisor.

-- When keys are discovered missing, the department head or unit director and the Department Head’s or unit head’s supervisor, after consultation with the Campus Police Chief and the Director of Facilities and Plant Operations, shall have the responsibility for assessing the level of compromised security and must decide whether locks should be rekeyed to protect employees and property.
+- When keys are discovered missing, the department head or unit director and the department head’s or unit head’s supervisor, after consultation with the University Police chief and the director of facilities and plant operations, shall have the responsibility for assessing the level of compromised security and must decide whether locks should be rekeyed to protect employees and property.
 The department, through its budget, shall bear all costs of replacing all keys, and lockset cores if necessary, to reduce security risks.
 This may include reissuance of keys to other occupants of the office or building.
-Upon request by the department, the Facilities Office shall acquire the necessary supplies and equipment, assist the department to implement the necessary key and lock changes, and shall interdepartmental bill the department for actual costs.
+Upon request by the department, the Office of Facilities and Plant Operations shall acquire the necessary supplies and equipment, assist the department in implementing the necessary key and lock changes, and shall interdepartmentally bill the department for actual costs.

 Charges for Replacing Keys

 Keys are specifically created with varying levels of access and may contain varying levels of security.
 An individual key may only control an individual office or may control multiple offices or a building.
 Depending on the key lost or stolen, a lost key may cause a minor security concern or potentially a major security breach.
 Depending on the key, fees assessed to departments for lost or stolen keys may range from a minimum of $25 to several thousand dollars.

-Damaged, worn, or broken keys (both parts) if brought into the Physical Plant will be replaced at no charge.
+Damaged, worn, or broken keys (both parts), if brought to the Office of Facilities and Plant Operations, will be replaced at no charge.